 Soybeans can be planted in narrow (<15 inch) or wide (15–30 inch) rows.
 Narrow rows offer faster and more complete canopy closure for better weed competition and moisture conservation.
 Wide rows (planters) result in greater planting precision and potentially lower disease pressure due to greater wind movement through the canopy.
 Existing narrow-row equipment can be used with a higher seeding rate, due to lower expected seed survival from mechanical damage.
 Higher moisture seed (>12%) and lower fan speed (i.e., variable among seeding systems) can reduce seed damage.4 Narrow rows have resulted in the same or greater yields than wide rows in Manitoba.5

 As soybeans pod low to the ground, land rolling is beneficial on stony land to facilitate harvest.
-Land rolling can be done immediately after seeding or post-emergence at the V1 stage during the warmest part of the day.6 Rolling after seeding can cause soil crusting, reduce water infiltration and increase soil erosion due to pulverized surface soil.
+Land rolling can be done immediately after seeding or post-emergence at the V1 to V2 stage during the warmest part of the day.6 Rolling after seeding can cause soil crusting, reduce water infiltration and increase soil erosion due to pulverized surface soil.
 Post-emergent rolling can help prevent soil erosion.
 Avoid post-emergent rolling if plants have already reached the V3 stage.

 1 Tkachuk, C. 2017.
 Evaluation of soybean planting dates and plant densities in the northern growing regions of the Northern Great Plains.
 M.Sc.
 Thesis.
 University of Manitoba.